 Aix was everything I imagined.
 A good friend had studied abroad there and raved about how quaint and wonderful this city was.
 Cobblestone streets.
 Stone architecture.
 Mid-day strolls through the city square farmer’s market.
 Fresh fruit and veggies.
 French cheeses.
 Lavender galore.
 Buttered pastries.
 Our hotel was nestled right near the center of this little town.
 P and I had decided to splurge on a nice hotel during our stay here, so we chose the beautiful Hotel Aquabella.
 What sold me was that there was a balcony in each room, a room included full use of the spa, and the pool was AWESOME.
 The pool was indeed awesome, the full spa was fabulous, and the bed in the room was absolutely incredible (slept like a baby).
 On the evening of our arrival, we enjoyed some red wine and chocolate with our balcony doors wide open and cheesy love songs playing from P’s laptop.
 The night was quiet, and we finally began to unwind…

 On our second day in Aix, we picked up some local cheese, sandwiches, salami, macaroons, and a bottle of wine at the farmer’s market and drove to Gordes a little less than an hour away.
 We found a nice spot (a grassy area with the least amount of ants…) to picnic with views overlooking vineyards, farmland, and other small French villages.
 While we were admiring our feast and cheering to our summer vacation, P proposed to me with some sweet words and a beautiful ring.
-I was so excited that I forgot all about the ants and our ghetto picnic set-up.
+I was so excited that I forgot all about squishing the ants that had started infiltrating our picnic blanket.
 We then happily devoured the food in silence and enjoyed the view below us.

 After our picnic, we explored the town of Gordes, still high on our recent engagement, the delicious food, and the fact that we were in France.
 The town of Gordes is settled on a mountainside and is surrounded by so much green.
 There were tons of tourist packing the lavender and linen shops and prices in this little town were steep.
 So, after about half an hour, we headed back to Aix.
 On our way back, the scenery was like out of a Monet painting.
 Flowers, flowers, and flowers filled the countryside.
 Small family-owned vineyards appeared every few miles.
 Towering trees lined the dirt road.
 It was during this time that I so wished our Ford was a Mini-Cooper convertible.
 That evening, we relaxed at the hotel spa, finished our three varieties of olive tapenade and french bread on our hotel balcony, and passed out that night blissfully happy.